Degi100/todoappPHP/README.md

-## Simple Todo App with PHP and tiny JS.
+## Simple Todo App in PHP and with a little tiny part JS.
 This is my first touch with PHP and I followed this tutorial https://www.youtube.com/watch?v=NxeNqHdJFxs&ab_channel=TheCodeholic

 Pure PHP no Framework!